-We have committed to Leah Thomas’ Intersectional Environmentalist Pledge, and will be reading, learning and listening to educate ourselves throughout lockdown.
+We have committed to Leah Thomas’ Intersectional Environmentalist Pledge, and will be reading, learning and listening to educate ourselves throughout lockdown and beyond.

-So for now, we just want to direct you towards some incredible educators and resources, so we can work towards a truly intersectional climate movement.
+At the moment, we are focussing on Black voices in the climate movement, so we'd love to direct you towards some incredible educators and resources, so we can work towards a truly intersectional climate movement.